buttercup/buttercup-generator/README.md

 config.randomCharacters.enabledCharacterSets = Object.keys(config.randomCharacters.characterSets);
 ```

+**Important note**: Limiting the character sets, as well as enforcing strict non-repeat rules, may cause the password generator to throw.
+You should gracefully handle thrown errors in any interface this component is used.

 #### Random word configuration
 After setting `config.mode` to "words", you can use the `config.randomWords` object to configure the generation.
 Set the number of generated words by using `config.randomWords.length` to the desired count.
 The words are joined by the string `config.randomWords.separator`.